CenturionAU/gmod-vrp-playermodels/README.md

 ## Bodygroups
 <details>

-This table lists the renamed bodygroups and their associated textures.
+This table lists the renamed bodygroups and their associated textures.<br>

 |   Bodygroup                           |   Texture Maps                                                |
 |---------------------------------------|---------------------------------------------------------------|